 An almost-daily column that takes a look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

-The Flyers have posted a 6-4-3-3 all-time regular season record in 16 April 3 games.
-Philadelphia is 6-2-2-2 at home and 0-2-1-1 in road contests played on this day.
-The Flyers have lost five of their last six April 3rd tilts since 1999 (1-3-0-2) heading into tonight's matchup with the Montreal Canadiens at the Wells Fargo Center.
+The Flyers have amassed a 7-5-3-3 regular season record in 18 all-time April 3 contests.
+Philadelphia is 7-3-2-2 at home and 0-2-1-1 in road contests played on this day.

 Philly also played one postseason game on this day, a 5-0 blanking at the hands of the St. Louis Blues to fall behind 2-0 in their 1969 playoff series.